jonathan-sitterley/mean-hello-world/README.md

 The purpose of this project is to create a minimalist MEAN stack hello-world:

-- A proof of concept
 - A template to be used for future projects
 - To learn about configurations that are required to reach a locally hosted full stack hosted website
+- A functioning full stack development website with a database and backend scripting

 ## Table of Contents (Optional)